International Programs in West Vancouver in September 2020

 Schools will accommodate late entries if students are unable to start on September 8, 2020.
 The later a student arrives at school the more impact it may have on their ability to adjust their course selections.
 Counsellors have programmed students based on their course selections provided in their applications.

-Until there is a vaccine, education will continue to be delivered differently than before; classes may be in person, offered remotely or a combination of both.
-Students need to bring their own personal devices (computers).
-A tablet or phone will not be sufficient.
+Classes may be in person, offered remotely, or a combination of both.
+Students need to bring their own personal computers; a tablet or phone will not be sufficient.

 Ensuring children have time for outdoor play is important and recess is expected to continue.
 The Provincial Health Officer (PHO) has reassured students and parents that playgrounds are a safe environment as long as appropriate personal hygiene practices are observed before, during and after outdoor play.